Add a PM Block to a Process

 Loop Characteristics Panel Settings

-Use the Loop Characteristics panel settings to specify how to perform multiple instances of this element.
-The following loop modes are available for this element:
+Use the Loop Activity panel settings to specify how to run multiple instances of this object.
+The following loop modes are available:

-• No Loop Mode: Select the No Loop Mode option to perform this element's Task only once.
+Select the No Loop Mode option to perform this object's function only once.

-• Loop: Select the Loop option to sequentially repeat this element's Task multiple times until an exit condition is True.
-This is useful when a Task should be performed multiple times with the same set of data, such as, processing a credit card payment.
+Select the Loop option to sequentially repeat this object's function multiple times until an exit condition is True.
+This is useful when a function should be performed multiple times with the same set of data, such as, processing a credit card payment.
 This loop mode has the following characteristics:

-• The element's Task is repeated until the exit condition is True or the maximum iterations limit is reached.
+• The object's function is repeated until the exit condition is True or the maximum iterations limit is reached.

-• At any given time, only one instance of the Task is active.
+• At any given time, only one instance of the object is active.
 The subsequent instance does not begin until the current instance completes.

 • The same exit condition evaluates at the end of each instance; however, value(s) of the Request variable(s) used in the exit condition can change during an instance resulting in the exit condition to eventually evaluate as True.

-• If any one instance of that Task does not complete, workflow pauses.
+• If any one instance of that function does not complete, workflow pauses.

-• All active instances are terminated if an interrupting boundary-type event element triggers.
+• All active instances are terminated if an interrupting boundary-type event object triggers.

-• An element configured in this mode shows the Loop icon in Process Modeler.
+• An object configured in this mode shows the Loop icon in Process Modeler.

-• Multi-instance (Parallel): Select the Multi-instance (Parallel) option to perform this element's Task multiple times in parallel a fixed number of times.
+Select the Multi-instance (Parallel) option to perform this object's Task multiple times in parallel a fixed number of times.
 This is useful when performing any action in bulk, such as sending an email to several people.
 This loop mode has the following characteristics:

-• Instances of the Task are governed by the size of an array-type Request variable where a new instance is created for each item in this variable.
-For example, an array with 10 items will create 10 parallel instances of this Task that each contains data from its respective array index.
+• Instances of the object are governed by the size of an array-type Request variable where a new instance is created for each item in this variable.
+For example, an array with 10 items will create 10 parallel instances of this function that each contains data from its respective array index.

-• All instances begin simultaneously when this element triggers; however, they perform their Task independently of each other.
+• All instances begin simultaneously when this object triggers; however, they perform their function independently of each other.

-• The Task as a whole completes when all instances are complete.
+• The function as a whole completes when all instances are complete.

 • The output from each instance can either be saved in the source Request variable or a new array-type Request variable.